-For the MLIS degree, you should complete one of these three options: Comprehensive Exam (0 credit), Special Project (ILS 660, 3 credits), or Thesis (ILS 699, 3 credits).
+For the MLIS degree, you should complete one of these three options: Comprehensive Exam (0 credit), Special Project (ILS 660, 3 credits), or Thesis (ILS 699, 3 credits and ILS 590 as a prerequisite).
 This Capstone Experience is required by the School of Graduate and Professional Studies.
 See the Capstone Experience Guidelines of the School of Graduate and Professional Studies.

 All students pursuing a Master of Library and Information Science are required to complete a Capstone experience, as stated by the School of Graduate and Professional Studies.
 For a Capstone experience, students can complete a thesis, special project, or comprehensive examination.
 In order to be eligible to register for the comprehensive exam, students must have completed or be enrolled in courses that will enable them to complete 30 credit hours with an average grade of 3.0 or better in the program prior to taking the exam.

-Exams are scheduled each semester on the first Saturday in November, and the first Saturday in March.
+Exams are scheduled each semester on the first Saturday in November, the first Saturday in March, and the first Saturday in July.
 The exam is administered online.
-Students must register for the comprehensive exam with permission of the MLIS Coordinator and the chair of the department no later than the beginning of the semester in which they plan to take the exam.
+Students must register for the comprehensive exam with permission of the MLIS Coordinator and the chair of the department no later than the first day of the semester in which they plan to take the exam.
 A Comprehensive Exam Registration Form (click on the link) is available on here.
 Prior to taking the exam, students should contact the MLIS Coordinator to ensure that all course requirements have been met.

 The written comprehensive exam is open for 4 hours as an online session.
 Students will respond to 5 of 6 questions directly related to the MLIS Student Learning Outcomes.
 Each answer will be composed as a Microsoft Word document with one–inch margins all around, a 12-point typeface, and double-spacing.
 Additionally, answers must contain between 300 and 700 words.
 The exam covers material from the six MLIS core courses.
 Each question is graded either fail (a grade of less than "B") or pass (a “B” or better grade).
 To pass the exam, students must score a “pass” on each question.
 If one or more questions is scored as “fail”, the exam may be taken a second time in those specific areas.
 The retake exam must be scheduled no less than 2 weeks and no more than 3 months after the first (failed) attempt.